 This is the Canadian income tax guide for OnlyFans creators earning income.
 We also have a U.S. income tax guide.

-OnlyFans creators will often face a rude awakening come tax time, not realizing that whether they earned $5 or $50,000, that income is taxable and needs to be reported to the CRA.
+OnlyFans creators will often face a rude awakening come tax time, not realizing that whether they earned $5 or $50,000, that income is taxable and needs to be reported to the Canada Revenue Agency (CRA).
 While taxes for OnlyFans creators can seem daunting, by taking this first step and reading about your obligations, you’re only making the process easier on yourself.
 Read on for everything you need to know about taxes for OnlyFans creators in Canada.